michaeljcarey/michaeljcarey.github.io/source/_posts/2015-08-13-rfduinosetup.markdown

 sudo apt-get install default-jre.
 ```

-With that installed, connect the USB shield to the RFDuino and insert it into the computer.
+With that installed, connect the USB shield to the RFduino and insert it into the computer.
 {% img /images/custom/rfduino/rfDuSetup25.jpg Downloading to RFduino %}

 Navigate to File/Examples/RFduinoBLE and select the Temperature example sketch.
 Then File/Upload to compile, upload and begin execution.

-From an IPhone, go to the Apple App Store and search for RFduino Temperature and install it.
+From an Iphone, go to the Apple App Store and search for RFduino Temperature and install it.

-Now open the IPhone Temperature app and it should automatically find the RFduino.
+Now open the Iphone Temperature app and it should automatically find the RFduino.
 Click on the RFduino Text and the temperature should be displayed.

 {% img left /images/custom/rfduino/rfDuFound.png 350 350 RFduino Devices Fount %}
 {% img right /images/custom/rfduino/rfDuTemp.png 350 350 RFduino Temperature Screen %}